Can the autism in an autistic person switch on an off, come and go or otherwise be periodic or transient?

-There’s not enough going on in this setting to reveal my neuro-wiring.
-There’s no need for me to stim.
+There’s not enough going on in this setting to reveal signs that would indicate that I’m wired differently.
+I’m neutral: “neuroneutrality.”

 But this is only an illusion.
 It’s still there.
 It’s always there.
-I could also be in full-on autistic mode while lying there calmly.
+I may appear typical on the outside, but internally, some very interesting things might be going on.

 For example, while the hygienist is prepping things, I’m focusing on the grimy looking sticker-label on a nearby piece of equipment, thinking of how unsightly it is, and making a point not to look in that direction, and wondering why nobody has scraped the damn thing off.